sptrakesh/sptrakesh.github.io/Writerside/topics/Application-Performance-Management.md

 The gathered APM data needs to be published to a supported database for requisite analysis.
 There are a variety of options available for publishing the data.
 Some of the options I considered were the following:
 * Publish the APM records directly over **ILP**.
 This generally requires maintaining a connection pool of **ILP** clients.
+  Alternatively, we can write the APM records to a *concurrent queue*, and then consume and publish from the *queue* in a dedicated *thread*.
+Using a *queue* incurs the potential for unconsumed records being lost during a service shutdown process.
 * Write the individual APM records as simple text files to a directory, and have another process monitor the directory and publish each batch of records to QuestDB over **ILP**.
   * A small variation of the above.
 Instead of writing to a local (generally a mounted) directory, to allow another